Homebrodot/Porting-Godot/README.md

 # Porting-Godot

+## Note: This repo is depreciated, and further development on these docs has moved to the [`Homebrodot Godot Wiki`](https://github.com/Homebrodot/Godot/wiki)

 Documentation on how SPECIFICALLY to port Godot to a platform.

 The Godot official docs are extremely vague on how to create a fully fleshed out port of Godot, so we have created this to aid devs looking to port Godot (4) to a given platform.